 Candis Cousins, Ph.D., is a psychoanalytic psychologist who has published articles on clinical work with parents and lectured on the impact of parents’ relationship on child development.
 Dr. Cousins recently completed the Psychoanalytic Couple Psychotherapy Group three-year training program and is on the editorial board of fort da.
 She is in private practice in Oakland.

-Reyna Cowan, Psy.D., LCSW, is a psychoanalyst and child therapist.
-She is a personal and supervising analyst at PINC.
-She is faculty at PINC and SFCP and teaches widely around the Bay Area, including classes on film, psychoanalytic thinkers, supervision, writing, using countertransference and intuition, and child and adolescent issues.
-She has a private practice in Oakland.
+Reyna Cowan, Psy.D., LCSW, is a psychoanalyst, a personal and supervising analyst at PINC, and is on faculty at both PINC and SFCP.
+She teaches widely throughout the Bay Area and has a private practice in Oakland, where she works with adults, couples, adolescents, and children.

-David Cushman, Psy.D., is a licensed clinical psychologist, a staff clinician and supervisor at RAMS Inc., and teaches at JFK University.
-He is on the board of NCSPP as chair of the Community Mental Health Committee.
-Dr. Cushman has a private practice in Oakland, where he sees children, teens, adults, and families.
+David Cushman, Psy.D., is a licensed clinical psychologist.
+He is a staff clinician and supervisor at RAMS Inc., a community mental health clinic in San Francisco, and has a private practice in Oakland, where he sees children, teens, adults, and couples.

 Shawnee Cuzzillo, Ph.D., is a psychoanalytically oriented psychologist, seeing individuals and couples in private practice.
 A graduate of UC Berkeley, MIT, The Wright Institute, and the PCPG training program, Dr. Cuzzillo teaches and supervises at the graduate level, and maintains an active art practice in her time outside the consulting room.